kaiwan/drv_johannes/20_dt_probe/README.md

 To auto-load the kernel module, simply add it's name in the file `/etc/modules-load.d/modules.conf`

-FYI: the `Device Tree Overlay.pdf` PDF doc is a presentation originally made for the Bangalore Kernel Meetup in Nov 2024; it's been expanded upon since.
+FYI: the `Device_Tree_and_DTOverlays-Trg.pdf` PDF doc is a presentation originally made for the Bangalore Kernel Meetup in Nov 2024; it's been expanded upon since.